Navyacb/pokemon-website/README.md

 Pokemon website:
-This Repo contains the front end code for listing the pokemon, searching , filter using category/types and view basic details of pokemon.
+This Repo contains the front end code for listing the pokemon, searching , filter using category/types and search from filtered list. you can also view basic details of pokemon.

 Development Setup: